CJMenart/MetadataRepresentationProject/key-notions.md

 Scenarios:
 * "A scenario has exactly one Environment"
+* "An environment has (up to?) one hasTemperature."
 * "A scenario has exactly one currentLane (if currentLane stays a thing)"
 * "Every physical thing is pointed to by exactly one scnenario via hasThing."